-Consumer discretionary has been a volatile sector over the past couple of years but was relatively stable during the quarter though it underperformed the broader equity market.
-Our holdings performed essentially inline gaining 1.9% versus 1.4% for the index.
-We did see strength in auto suppliers, restaurants, and homebuilders.
-This strength was almost offset by the decline in a fitness boutique franchisor.
+Consumer discretionary has been a difficult, volatile sector over the past couple of years but was relatively stable during the quarter though it underperformed the broader equity market.
+Our holdings underperformed, declining 6.2% versus a gain of .9% for the index.
+We did see strength in restaurants, and homebuilders.
+This strength was offset by the decline in a fitness boutique franchisor.
 This position has been a positive contributor since its 2021 IPO.
 However, the position initially pulled back during the quarter after it posted a strong earnings report, likely due to elevated expectations, and then in late June the stock fell further as a short report attacked it.
 We believe the short report was not valid and highly speculative, but the stock fell nonetheless, and it should recover.

 Overall, the outlook for the consumer remains mixed as excess Covid savings decline and low to middle income households become incrementally more cautious with their spending.
 Still in aggregate terms consumer spending is positive as the labor market remains robust, inflation slows and pent-up demand for post-Covid leisure and travel remains evident.
 Homebuilders remain strong as we discussed above.
-We maintain a slight overweight in the sector with a 12% weighting, consistent with a quarter ago.
+We have a slight overweight in the sector with a 10.1% weighting, which was a sizeable decrease compared to the over 15% weighting a quarter ago.